Spatiotemporal bursting in simulated cultures of cortical neurons: Results

 \subsection{Burst Origins and Network Drive}

-We tested the cause of the non-uniformity of burst origin location by comparing it to the average network drive nearby.
+We tested the hypothesis that the non-uniformity of burst origin location could be a result of more active endogenously active neurons by comparing it to the average network drive nearby.
 Figure~\ref{fig:network-drive} relates burst origins near the end of the simulations (when development became stationary) with the average amount that the 10 endogenously active neurons in each $10 \times 10$ tile of neurons had their spiking thresholds lowered.
 In the absence of synaptic input, a more greatly lowered threshold produces a higher average (noise driven) endogenous spiking rate.
 Thus, this is a measure of the average drive in that tile of neurons and the plots are a visual indication of whether bursts tend to originate in tiles with high levels of endogenous activity.
 By examination, burst origins are clearly not confined to the most active tiles.
 This was tested by computing Spearman's rank correlation between burst count and lowered threshold for each tile, which is shown in table~\ref{tab:originDriveCorrel}.
 One can see that there is a statistically significant, weak \emph{negative} correlation between number of burst origins in a tile and network drive for that tile for three of the four simulations.
+It is important to note that while these Spearman correlations are highly statistically significant (likely due to the very large sample size $N$ of detected bursts), the absolute effect sizes ($|\rho| \le 0.31$) are weak.
+This suggests that while a relationship exists, it is not the primary driver of origin locations.